 MISD created an actionable timeline and goals based on this “ownership approach.”
-They outlined their vision for learning in an e2L-facilitated and MISD-design Learning Framework aligned to literacy best practices and created clear methods to achieve that vision.
-In particular, MISD partnered with e2L for teacher coaching, principal coaching and an internal coaches academy to align the coaching model and increase the fidelity of implementation over the long term.
+They outlined their vision for learning in an e2L-facilitated and MISD-designed Learning Framework aligned to literacy best practices and created clear methods to achieve that vision.
 MISD aligned long-term coaching with their goals for sustainable growth in their teachers and leaders.

 Scope and timeline: